I've Not Always Believed in Travel Insurance.

 I now know how unnecessary it is to experience that sense of helplessness and those losses, especially considering how little travel insurance can cost—and the dedicated medical support it can provide.
 For that reason alone—though travel insurance can provide much more—I'm now a believer in it.

-—what credit card insurance will cover while traveling
+—what my credit card medical benefits will cover while traveling

 ...I want a reputable travel insurance company to cover any gaps.

 I've found it important to confirm that travel insurance will cover as much as possible at a decent rate...

 —accidents, injuries and illness

 —doctors and medicines

 —financial reimbursement if I've paid for services that do not deliver

 IT'S IMPORTANT FOR ME TO REMEMBER:

 —to keep all receipts, forms, documents, and police reports to submit for reimbursement